confluentinc/examples/kubernetes/gke-base/docs/index.rst

 Using the |cp| `Helm Charts <https://github.com/confluentinc/cp-helm-charts>`__, |ak| is deployed with Plaintext SASL security enabled.
 In order for clients to authenticate, they will require secret configuration values.
 The Kubernetes API supports `Secrets <https://kubernetes.io/docs/concepts/configuration/secret/>`__ and `ConfigMap <https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/>`__ types which can be used to push configuration values into files that applications on Pods can use.
 This demo uses these mechanisms to launch a ``client-console`` Pod preconfigured with the required client properties file.
 The properties file on the Pod is a mapped version of the centrally stored Secret.
 Here is how it works:

 .. warning:: The default security deployment for the |cp| Helm Charts is to use SASL/PLAIN security.
 This is useful for demonstration purposes, however, you should use greater security for production environments.
-See :ref:`Configuring security <https://docs.confluent.io/current/installation/operator/co-security.html>` for more details.
+See `Configuring security <https://docs.confluent.io/current/installation/operator/co-security.html>`__ for more details.

 The configuration file, including the SASL secret values are applied to the Kubernetes cluster with the following command::